One is definitely the loneliest number. So what's better, a single (OCXO) or double oven controlled crystal oscillator (DOCXO)?

 - Multiple supply voltage options

 This is an area of performance which demands the most accurate representation of figures for the instrument based on what the data tells the device.
-In order to work to its optimum quality, the use of a double oven controlled crystal oscillator has become imperative in many industries which make use of this technology.
+In order to work to its optimum quality, the use of a DOCXO has become imperative in many industries which make use of this technology.

-Another area of use for the double oven controlled crystal oscillator is in microwave communication, which makes use of several frequencies to get the work done.
-As the number of frequencies that are being put to use increases along with the number of data loads that a single device is expected to bear, switching to DOCXOs from OCXOs is a natural evolution.
+Another application for the DOCXO is in microwave communication, which makes use of several frequencies to get the work done.
+As the number of frequencies that are being put to use increases along with the number of data loads that a single device is expected to bear, switching from OCXOs to DOCXOs is a natural evolution

-There are various instruments from many industries, including the medical and the automotive, which make use of the double oven controlled crystal oscillator to provide the most accurate ratings and readings for all their lab test results.
+Many industries, including medical and automotive, use DOCXOs in instruments to provide the most accurate ratings and readings for lab test results.

-The telecom industry is becoming increasingly more automated and a direct result of this has been that the telecom devices have had to deal with greater workloads than ever over a wider range of frequencies.
-To meet this demand and maintain a stable frequency for all their calls, DOCXOs are being pressed into service by the telecom industry.
+The telecom industry has become increasingly more automated and requires telecom devices to deal with large workloads over a wide range of frequencies.
+DOCXOs are used to meet this demand and maintain a stable frequency for all calls.

-Some of the types of applications that the double oven controlled crystal oscillator can be put to are still being explored and developers are researching new ways to attend to the task of providing extremely precise frequency references where the resonator operates at a constant temperature.
-The use of the double oven controlled crystal oscillator has yet to reach its full potential, and only the future will reveal how the scientific community puts it to additional use.
+More potential DOCXO applications are being explored and developers are researching new ways to provide extremely precise frequency references where the resonator operates at a constant temperature.
+The use of the DOCXO has yet to reach its full potential, and only the future will reveal how the scientific community puts it to additional use.